schellingb/dosbox-pure/README.md

 The system will automatically mount the first found disk image as the A: or D: drive.
 Additional disks can be loaded or swapped by using the `Disc Control` menu in RetroArch.
 The start menu also offers the option to mount or unmount an image.

+### Installing an Operating System
+When loading a content that contains a bootable CD-ROM image, the start menu will show an additional option `[ Boot and Install New Operating System ]`.
+Additionally it will also show when  both a CD-ROM image and a floppy disk image are loaded, so non-bootable install CDs can be used as well.

+With this option a hard disk image of selectable size (between 8 and 1024 MB) can be created after which the CD-ROM or floppy disk image will boot to install the operating system.
+Once the installation has completed, loading any content (for example a ZIP file) will have the option `[ Run Installed Operating System ]` to boot the created hard disk image as the C: drive and with the loaded content becoming the D: drive.
+If there are any CD-ROM images available they will appear as the E: drive.

+There are two core options related to this feature:

+- `System > Advanced > Discard Disk Modifications`: If set, while running an installed operating system, modifications to the C: drive will not be saved permanently.
+This allows the content to be closed any time without worry of file system or registry corruption.
+Make sure to finish setting up the OS by setting the screen resolution and installing device drivers first before setting this option.
+- `System > Advanced > Force Normal Core in OS`: If you encounter program errors or crashes inside the installed operating system, this option can be used to switch to a more compatible but slower mode.
+The option can be toggled on and off as needed.

+It is also possible to create save states while running an installed operating system.
+This can be used to skip the startup sequence or even jump directly to the title screen of a game.
+Make sure to load the same operating system and do not modify the loaded ZIP file in any way otherwise the operating system will be very confused and most likely crash.
+To make things easier, set the operating system to [auto start](#start-menu-with-auto-start) so it starts together with the content and skipping the start menu.

 ### Start menu with auto start
 ![Start Menu](images/startmenu.png)